AdobeDocs/commerce-channels.en/help/channel-manager/onboard.md

     - Super User access to the Cloud project
     - Admin access to a specific environment
-    - an [!DNL Adobe Commerce] or [!DNL Magento Open Source] account with permissions to access the Composer repository
+    - an [!DNL Adobe Commerce] account with permissions to access the Composer repository

     See [Manage user access](https://devdocs.magento.com/cloud/project/user-admin.html).